intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-In cases where a proposal has the potential to significantly modify policies of long standing or historical characteristics of the Series as described under {{properties}}, the RSAB should take extra care to reach out to even broader communities that make use of RFCs, such as scholarly researchers, procurement managers, and standards development organizations.
+In cases where a proposal has the potential to significantly modify policies of long standing or historical characteristics of the Series as described under {{properties}}, the RSAB should take extra care to reach out to a very wide range of communities that make use of RFCs (as described under {{participation}}) since such communities might not be actively engaged in the RSWG directly.
 The RSAB should work with the stream approving bodies and the IETF LLC to identify and establish contacts in such communities, assisted in particular by the RSCE.

 The RSAB should maintain a public list of communities that are contacted during calls for comment.